deepflowio/docs/translate/translated/08-diagnose/03-deepflow-agent.md

 ---
-title: Common Issues with Agent
+title: Common Agent Failures
 permalink: /diagnose/agent
 ---

 > This document was translated by ChatGPT

-# Issues with Agent Caused by Significant System Time Rollback
+# Agent Error Due to Significant System Time Rollback

 ## Symptoms

-The word `SystemTimeError` appears in the Agent log, indicating a panic.
+Panic appears in the agent logs with the term `SystemTimeError`.

 ## Cause

-When Agent calculates the time difference, it will error out if the subtracted time is older (i.e., the time difference is negative) and the relevant code is not protected.
+When the agent calculates the time difference, if the subtracted time is older (resulting in a negative time difference), the unprotected code will report an error.

-## Solutions
+## Solution

-- Adjust the system time gradually using methods such as ntpd.
+- Use ntpd or similar methods to slowly adjust the system time.
-- If there's a need to significantly adjust the time, Agent needs to be restarted.
+- If making a significant time adjustment, the agent needs to be restarted.